rakeshbhasyam/RecruitIQ/README.md

 - **Performance Metrics**: Response times and success rates
 - **Health Checks**: System health monitoring endpoints

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support

-- **Documentation**: Check the `/docs` endpoint when running the application
-- **Issues**: Report bugs and request features via [GitHub Issues](https://github.com/yourusername/recruitiq/issues)
-- **Discussions**: Join our [GitHub Discussions](https://github.com/yourusername/recruitiq/discussions) for questions and community support

 ## 🗺️ Roadmap